 7. Section 29 (a)(e) and sections 30-34 to the extent that these sections incorporate the Surface Water Quality Framework.
+See also Tables B-1 and B-2 and Schedules B and C.

 Regulatory Detail Plan Part 6 Groundwater